yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/spring-boot/_index.md

     weight: 621
 -->

-[Spring Boot](https://spring.io/projects/spring-boot) is a popular framework for building cloud native applications.
+[Spring Boot](https://spring.io/projects/spring-boot) is a popular framework for building cloud-native applications.
 Each Spring Boot application is stand-alone and self-contained, which makes them easy to deploy in a distributed fashion – whether to containers or on Kubernetes.

 The following examples show how you can connect a Spring application to YugabyteDB Managed and containerize it, then deploy the containerized application to Kubernetes.